vcellmike/sbgnbricks.github.io/model.md

 permalink: /model/
 ---

-# A model of cystic fibrosis mechanisms
+# Model of cystic fibrosis

 The goal of this project is to develop a computational model of molecular mechanisms which are affected in cystic fibrosis and to quantitatively elucidate the underlying molecular and cellular events.